cloudmesh-project/reu-2014/doc/source/projects/bigdata.rst

 * [done, Week 1] Crafted procedural list of how to install Apache Maven on Ubuntu

-* [done, Week 2] Successfully installed Apache HBase onto Ubuntu & Windows 7 on VMware Player
+* [done, Week 2] Successfully installed Apache HBase on Ubuntu

 * [done, Week 2] Crafted procedural list of how to install Apache HBase on Ubuntu